Aldaviva/Gandi/Readme.md

 ```

 #### Create or update a DNS record
 Set a DNS record's value, automatically creating it if it didn't already exist, or modifying it if it already existed (upserting).
 To specify a record at the root/origin of your domain, pass `@` as the name.
-The time to live is optional, defaults to 3 hours if you set it to `null`, and is clipped to the allowed range [5 minutes, 30 days].
-You must supply at least one value for the record.
+The time to live is optional, defaults to 3 hours if you set it to `null`, and is clipped to the allowed range \[5 minutes, 30 days].
+You must supply at least one value for the record (for example, an IPv4 address for an A record).
 ```cs
 await liveDns.Set(new DnsRecord(RecordType.A, "www", TimeToLive.FromHours(1), "1.2.3.4"));
 ```